braidn/Knowledge-Repo/Heroku.md

 ## CLI

-* `use apps -A` to display all your apps.
+* `heroku apps -A` to display all your apps.
 Lots of them hide for some reason.